leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/02_Accounts.md

 ![](./Chapter_1_Introduction_to_business_and_accounting_concepts/media/02_Accounts/image4.png)

-The fees that Core Fitness earns by selling memberships is revenue.
+The fees that Core Fitness earns by selling memberships is the revenue.
 This includes the fees generated from cash sales as well as credit sales.

 ## Expense